PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 Return Type Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This page describes the shape and type of the numerical output from executing a quantum circuit
+This section describes the shape and type of the numerical output from executing a quantum circuit
 in PennyLane.

 The specification applies for the entire workflow, from the device instance all the